Statistical rigor built in

 Monte Carlo Significance

 We use a permutation test to determine whether the strategy's returns are statistically distinguishable from random chance.
+The question we want answered is simple: would any random reordering of these trades look as good?

 • Shuffles daily portfolio returns using block bootstrap to destroy the timing signal while preserving serial correlation structure.